 - May Cause Allergies

-1. Induces Anxiety Attacks
+1. May Induce Anxiety Attacks

-A person with anxiety is known to face an ultimate degree of nervousness and restlessness, even under normal conditions.
-Caffeine worsens such conditions (2).
-Therefore one should be very cautious if they encounter these symptoms.
+A person with anxiety is known to experience mood swings, nervousness and restlessness, even under normal conditions.
+Caffeine worsens such conditions (3).
+Hence, one should be very cautious if they experience these symptoms.

-2. Stomach Disorders
+2. May Cause Stomach Disorders

 3. May Cause Insomnia

-Insomnia is basically a withdrawal symptom which is combined with other physical problems such as increased fatigue and headache.
-This is a common sign among caffeine addicts.
-Basically, a heavy user is faced with the troubles of sleeplessness and irritability if he were to withdraw from caffeine (4).
+Insomnia is a sleep disorder in which a person finds it difficult to fall or stay asleep.
+It is a withdrawal symptom, which is combined with other physical problems, such as increased fatigue and headache.
+This is a common sign among those who consume a lot of caffeine.

-5. Increased Blood Pressure
+5. May Increase Blood Pressure Levels

 6. May Induce Menstrual Problems